Open-Markets-Initiative/Directory/Organizations/BruceAts/Protocols/BruceEquities/DepthOfBook.md

-## Depth Of Book: Bruce Ats Depth Of Book Data
+## BruceEquities Depth Of Book: Bruce Ats Depth Of Book Data

 Order-by-order depth of book feed publishing add, modify, and execute events for securities traded on The Bruce Ats equities platform.